guilhermebkel/gbkel-about/experiences.md

 That's a Non-governmental organization that helps the education cause.

 It was my first volunteering experience as a software developer.
 For the first time I was able to help people solving problems with programming, what made me fell in love with technology a little more and helped me getting into the professional road of Software Development.

-As a volunteer, I refactored the IBESVA's Website Design using/improving all knowledge I had when it was about `HTML5, CSS3, jQuery and Adobe XD`.
+As a starter at the world of programming, I've learned a lot about `HTML5, CSS3, jQuery and Adobe XD`.

+As a volunteer, I `refactored the IBESVA's website design`.